 SKY TERRACE 428 - From Peak Tower level 3 escalators lead to the Sky Terrace 428 which is open 10am to 11pm Monday to Friday and 8am to 11pm on Saturdays, Sundays and public holidays.
 Access is via turnstile for which there is a charge of HK$75 (HK$38 for seniors and children).
 Payment can be made by Octopus Card or tickets can be purchased from the customer service desk on the ground floor or at the Lower Peak Tram Terminus.
 Visitors arriving by Peak Tram can purchase a combined ticket for the tram and Sky Terrace 428 which results is cheaper than purchasing separately.
 For more information see “Peak Tram”.
 Views from the terrace, which is 428-metres above sea level and the highest viewing deck in Hong Kong, on a clear day are stunning.
 Visitors can see along the length of Victoria Harbour, the northern urban areas and harbourside of Hong Kong Island, all Kowloon and parts of the New Territories.
 There are fixed binoculars for which there is a charge and there are usually professional photographers touting for business.
 Also on Sky Terrace 428 is the Sky Gallery, an outdoor exhibition of local artwork.

 Sky Terrace 428, Hong Kong's highest viewing platform offers stunning views over Hong Kong Island, Victoria Harbour and Kowloon

 For more information about the Peak Tower see the Peak website;

 The Peak Galleria and Piazza

 Peak Galleria's free viewing terrace.
-Renovation work in 2011 included installation of an observation lift to reach the terrace from the piazza
+Renovation work in 2011 and included installation of an observation lift to reach the terrace from the piazza.

 The basement of the Galleria houses the bus and green minibus terminus and taxi stands.
 Free wi-fi is available at the Peak Galleria.